A0005/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Review

-### This week, I learnt about and had the opportunity to use a variety of new tools and technologies:
+### This week, I learned about and had the opportunity to use a variety of new tools and technologies:

 1 - AWS Account: an AWS account is where you create and manage your AWS resources, and it also gives you control over access and invoicing. </br>